matthewiversen/data-science-snippet/README.md

-# My functions that I commonly use during the data analysis process
+# My functions that I commonly use during the data cleaning and analysis process